 Check Current Price ↗

-As golfers looking to improve our short game, we were intrigued by the PING Glide 3.0.
-Redesigned to be lighter and more forgiving, this wedge offers a variety of lofts, grinds, and shaft options, all with a traditional PING design.
-The Eye2 grind, available in the 54.10 and 56.10 sand wedges, is particularly noteworthy, with its rounded leading edge and high toe.
+The PING Glide 3.0 is redesigned to be lighter and more forgiving than its predecessor, offering a variety of lofts, grinds, and shaft options in a traditional PING design.
+The Eye2 grind, available in the 54.10 and 56.10 sand wedges, is particularly noteworthy for its rounded leading edge and high toe.

 Lofts Available